ritza-co/CodeCapsules/codeCapsulesMisc/faq/faq.md

 With the IP address saved previously, create an A record pointing to the IP address.
 Visit your domain registrar for further instructions on creating an A record.
 After creating an A record pointing to the IP address, allow up to four hours for the changes to propagate before your domain routes to your application.

-For further information on custom domains, refer to [this document](linkhere) explaining the in's and out's of adding custom domains and subdomains to your applications hosted on Code Capsules.
+For further information on custom domains, refer to [this document](linkhere) explaining the ins and outs of adding custom domains and subdomains to your applications hosted on Code Capsules.